A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Methodology

-Our approach then adapts graph normalization (GraphNorm)~\cite{cai2021graphnorm} to the output of the GAT layer, which makes the optimization more efficient.
-GraphNorm normalizes every feature dimension for individual graphs with a learnable shift, which significantly boosts the training upon InstanceNorm~\cite{ulyanov2016instance} (also does graph-targeted normalization): where $h_{i, j}$ is the value of the $j$th feature dimension of $\text{GAT}(i)$ (the output of GAT layer for node $i$), $n$ is the number of nodes in the graph, $\alpha_j$ is the learnable parameter for the feature dimension $j$, which controls how much information to keep in the mean. $\gamma_j$ and $\beta_j$ are the affine parameters. \textbf{Putting everything together to learn embeddings.} Inspired by~\cite{yu2017spatio}, our approach adds another temporal gated-conv layer after the NGAT layer to fuse the features of node interactions on the time axis.
-This ``sandwich'' structure (i.e., a spatial layer in the middle of two temporal layers) can achieve fast spatial-state propagation through temporal convolutions.
-After the second temporal gated-conv layer, our approach concatenates the output to generate the node embeddings.
+Inspired by~\cite{yu2017spatio}, our approach adds another TGConv layer after the NGAT layer to fuse the features of node interactions on the time axis.
+This architecture can achieve fast node-state propagation through temporal layers and can be stacked multiple times.
+After the second TGConv layer, our approach concatenates the output to generate the node embeddings.
 Then our approach uses a global pooling layer to add node embeddings across the node dimension to generate the graph embedding.
-In this way, given [$\boldsymbol{G}^{(t-T+1)}, \cdots, \boldsymbol{G}^{(t)}] \in \mathbb{R}^{T \times n \times F}$, the GatedConv-NGAT module generates the embedding $\boldsymbol{E}^{(t)}$ of length ${(T-2(K-1)) \times C}$, that jointly captures the temporal dependencies and relationship between nodes.
+In this way, given [$\boldsymbol{G}^{(t-T+1)}, \cdots, \boldsymbol{G}^{(t)}] \in \mathbb{R}^{T \times n \times F}$, the TGConv-NGAT module generates the feature embedding $\boldsymbol{E}^{(t)}$ of length ${(T-2(K-1)) \times C}$ that jointly captures the temporal dependencies and the relationships between nodes.

-\subsection{Learning clustering structure.}
+\subsection{Learning Clustering Structure}

-Our approach assumes two clusters in the embedding space: normal and abnormal events.
-The goal is to learn a representation space to form these two separable clusters.
+SNetAD assumes there exists a feature space in which normal data form a cluster, and abnormal data can form another cluster.
+This section introduces a semi-supervised strategy for refining the learned representation space to form the two separable clusters .